Orange-OpenSource/floss-toolbox/THIRD-PARTY.md

 ### Beautiful Soup

+Version 4.10.0

 Copyright (c) Leonard Richardson

 *Beautiful Soup* is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/MIT).
 You may download the source code on the [following website](https://git.launchpad.net/beautifulsoup/).

+### pytest

+Version 7.2.1

+Copyright (c) 2004 Holger Krekel and others

+*pytest* is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/MIT).
+You may download the source code on the [following website](https://github.com/pytest-dev/pytest).

 ### requests

+Version 2.28.1

 Copyright (c) 2019 Kenneth Reitz

 *requests* is distributed under the terms and conditions of the [Apache 2.0 License](https://opensource.org/license/apache-2-0).
 You may download the source code on the [following website](https://github.com/psf/requests).

-### pytest

-Copyright (c) 2004 Holger Krekel and others

-*pytest* is distributed under the terms and conditions of the [MIT License](https://opensource.org/license/MIT).
-You may download the source code on the [following website](https://github.com/pytest-dev/pytest).

 ### xmltodict

+Version 0.13.0

 Copyright (c) 2012 Martin Blech and individual contributors.